sensei-hacker/inavwiki/Modes.md

 TAS (from airspeed sensor) will be used for calculation if available - otherwise code will use cruise airspeed defined by fw_reference_airspeed.

+### TURTLE (MC)

+Provides a means of flipping a multicopter that has "landed" upside down.

+//Description TODO//

 ## AUXILIARY CONFIGURATION

 Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.